KlosStepan/SwimmPair-Www/README.md

 ## Web Application Data Flow Architecture Overview
-Application data flow is realized as follows:
+Application flow is realized by accessing `application page` and calling `Controller` functionality, that wrapps database calls and returns results as PHP objects.
 ![App Schema](/misc/app-schema.jpg "app-schema")

-Public and private part have **php form actions** and **ajax call endpoints** for achieving functionality via appropriate manager calls or payloads sent on them.
-The folders with these script actions (in public and private sections) are:
+Public and private part have **PHP form-actions** and **ajax call endpoints** for achieving functionality via. appropriate manager calls or stores payloads sent on them.
+The folders with these respective script actions (in public and private sections) are to be found in:
 * PHPActionHandler,
 * XMLHttpRequest.